sirius-8611/garudafy/README.md

 # Garuda
-Garuda fy Any Arch Based Linux.
+Garudafy Any Arch Based Linux.
+This provides a selective installation of garuda linux packages on your Arch Linux Platform.
 Garuda Linux is a arch based distro that makes Arch easy to use.

 Installing using C